dementive/leftwm-dementive/README.md

 # Non-Features

-1. Bar - All bars are just eyecandy, why use a bar when you can just use the terminal?
+1. Bar - I don't really need a bar.

-2. Compositor - More eyecandy that isn't needed.
+2. Compositor - I don't really need a compositor.

-# Dependencies
+# Optional Dependencies

 There are no dependencies.
 I currently use these 2 but they are optional and the theme will still work without them.

 1. lxsession - This is the session manager im currently using, will replace with something else in the future probably.
 If you don't want it, just remove it from the up and down scripts.